-Regardless of the type of stain you're working with, you'll need to use a specialist wool shampoo.
+Regardless of the type of stain you're working with, you'll need to use a specialist wool shampoo (opens in new tab).
 Never use all-purpose detergent or anything containing bleach, as it'll do more harm than good.
-Take a little of the wool shampoo and gently blot it onto the stain; let sit for 10-20 minutes, then gradually remove with a colour fast damp cloth.
+Take a little of the wool shampoo and gently blot it onto the stain; let sit for 10-20 minutes, then gradually remove with a color fast damp cloth.
 You may not be able to get rid of the stain completely, but you will be able to diminish its appearance.

 How to wash a sheepskin rug in the washing machine

-Also, washing a sheepskin rug only makes sense if you want to give the rug a general refresh; because sheepskin may only be washed in cold water (warm water will damage the skin backing), machine washing is unlikely to get rid of stains, so only do it if your rug is stain-free but could do with freshening up.
+Also, washing a sheepskin rug only makes sense if you want to give the rug a general refresh and if it's free from stains; because sheepskin may only be washed in cold water (warm water will damage the skin backing), machine washing is unlikely to get rid of stains, so only do it if your rug is stain-free but could do with freshening up.

-Select the woollens cycle on your washing machine, then select the slowest spin your washing machine can do to prevent wrinkling and damage, and dry the sheepskin flat, out of direct sunlight.
+Select the woollens cycle on your washing machine and add just one tsp of non-bio detergent along with a wool shampoo.
+Then select the slowest spin your washing machine can do to prevent wrinkling and damage, and dry the sheepskin flat, out of direct sunlight.
 Never tumble dry sheepskin.

 This alternative to washing is much gentler on the sheepskin, and, in our experience, will give you similar refreshing results to washing.
-If you have a steam cleaner or even a steam mop with a nozzle attachment, you can drive out a lot of the dust and dirt by just steaming your rug for five to 10 minutes.
+If you have one of the best steam cleaners or mops with a nozzle attachment to hand, this can drive out a lot of the dust and dirt by just steaming your rug for five to 10 minutes.
 Steam in the direction of the wool growth, and you'll notice a de-knotting effect, too.

 Sheepskin rug maintenance

-Sheepskin also benefits from regular brushing with a specialist sheepskin brush – but be gentle; it may sound odd, but brush it in the same way you would a pet – without being too harsh or pulling at the hair.
+Regular brushing: Sheepskin also benefits from regular brushing with a specialist sheepskin brush (opens in new tab) and shaking to remove stuck dust – but be gentle; it may sound odd, but brush it in the same way you would a pet – without being too harsh or pulling at the hair.
 If you brush too hard, your rug will thin over time.